As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Perhaps the most quintessential way of enjoying kraut is by having it with bratwurst and beer.

-My favorite way to enjoy beer brats and kraut is alongside mustard mashed potatoes, which I shared recently.
+My favorite way to enjoy beer brats and kraut is alongside mustard mashed potatoes.
 But keep scrolling for more ideas on ways to serve it!

 You can find Beyond Meat sausages in the refrigerated or frozen case.
 (Some grocery stores do one or the other.
 Some do both.)

-My preference is a lighter colored beer.
+Beer: Either dark or light beer will work in this recipe, but my preference is lighter colored beer.
 It has a milder flavor that allows the sauerkraut to shine in equal balance with the beer.

 A darker beer creates more of a caramel flavor and color.
 And the beer taste is more pronounced.